eskezje/useplatformtick-research/README.md

 But i want to know more in depth what it means for "the clock to be backed by a platform source".

 You can find the research on the useage of USEPLATFORMTICK in the [Research.md](Research.md) file.
+(Very inexperinced, so please correct me if I am wrong)